sudeep162002/locks-clojure/README.md

 By following these guidelines, you can create a compelling and informative GitHub README that effectively promotes your distributed lock system in Clojure.

+# todo
+1. if lock is already released then no need to release again